 As for keeping your 1Password account secure, the company encrypts your data with three different keys, each of which have to be used in order to unlock all of your passwords and banking information inside.
 A hacker would need access to your encrypted data, and then they’d need to know your master password — what you use to unlock the 1Password app when fingerprint sensors or facial recognition is unavailable — and your secret key.
 The secret key is a complex string of 26 letters and numbers that’s linked to your account.
 For those nervous about storing all your most private details on 1Password’s services, you can read more about 1Password’s approach to keeping your information secure on its blog, and take comfort in the fact that (knock on wood) the company has yet to suffer from any sort of hack or data breach.
 Of course, no company or service is immune to attacks.
-LastPass suffered a breach of its own in 2015, but the attackers were unable to gain access to user vaults.
+LastPass suffered a breach of its own in 2015, but the attackers were unable to gain access to user password vaults.

 The team at 1Password has built the complete package when it comes to an app and service that keeps your personal information safe and secure.
-The apps are quick to get up and running, and the ease of use takes the headache out of using a password manager.
+The apps are quick to get up and running, and the ease of use takes the headache out of using a password keeper.

 How we tested

-After searching the web for password managers, both free and paid, along with researching which had the best reviews, we decided on our testing pool.
+After searching the web for good password managers, both free and paid, along with researching which had the best reviews, we decided on our testing pool.
 Compatibility across platforms via specific apps, a website or a browser extension was a must here as well.